jameygronewald/bootstrapPortfolio/README.md

 ## Description
 This is my responsive portfolio built using Bootstrap.
 The app reconfigures to a new layout depending on the viewport of the device being used.

-The homepage provides my professional statement and contact information.
-The portfolio page provides descriptions and links for my projects and planned projects.
-The contact page contains a form with basic info, a message field, and a submit button for contacting me.
+The homepage provides my professional statement.
+The portfolio page provides descriptions and links for my projects.
+The contact page provides information for getting in touch with me and a link to my resume.

 ---